pnnl/ruleset-checking-tool/docs/ruleset_functions/get_primary_secondary_loops.md

 3). if a cooling loop is connected to cooling coil, it shall not have any child loops 4). the collection of child loops of all of 2) shall be the same as all of 3)

-2. B-RMR might have process chiller(s).
+2. B-RMI might have process chiller(s).
 Process chiller(s) and its associated loop(s) should be excluded from the primary-secondary loop check.
 Hence the logic only returns primary loops that serves standard baseline systems with chilled water coils.

 3. Zonal cooling coils are not considered as this function will be used for baseline systems only.